JacobMGEvans/git-graft/README.md

 Git Graft currently only has one command for generating the Git Hook and configuration file.

-**run:**
+**example:**
 `npx git-graft init`

-The prompts will be used to construct the configuration file and ask to modify permissions to allow for execution of the generated Git Hook.
+The prompts will be used to construct the [configuration](#configuration) file and ask to modify permissions to allow for execution of the generated Git Hook.
 Without permission to execute the Git Hook cannot work.

 ## TBD: